 Stoneyfield Park Project

-Your Trust have worked in partnership with many organisations such as Rochdale Borough Council (Public Health, Environmental Management and Highways teams), Groundworks, Get Up & Grow, Elected Members, community centres and local residents to develop a park, after many years of requests from local residents.
+Your Trust have worked in partnership with many organisations such as Rochdale Borough Council (Public Health, Environmental Management and Highways teams), Groundworks, Elected Members, community centres and local residents to develop a park, after many years of requests from local residents.

 The Place Partnership funding has been spent on infrastructure in the park.
 First, a new drainage system was put in as the park had often been known to residents to be a ‘bog’ for the winter months.
-Next, a new playground surface was put in as tarmac instead of sand as children were throwing sand at each other which prevented usage.
+Next, a new playground surface was put in as tarmac instead of sand to make it more user friendly.
 Then, a new sign and noticeboard was installed and residents were asked to choose an official name as people had different names for it and it helped people to know where the park was.
 Kissing gates were put in to prevent motorbikes from cutting across the park.
 A figure of eight path to engage inactive residents in gentle exercise, benches, picnic tables, hopscotch markings, fruit trees, an extension path and some planters were put in which residents engaged with planting activities.
 These were all direct asks from the community.
+Also, the new Playzone is currently being installed which is led by Rochdale AFC Community Trust.
+The final section of the path is due to go in soon too.

 “Stoneyfield Park is a fantastic example of how Place Partnership investment can unlock previously under-used community assets to support more people to enjoy the benefits of being physically active" - Sarah Shard, Rochdale’s Place Partnership Lead.